top of page

 Cultivating Stillness: A Guide to Insight Meditation and Mindfulness Meditation Australia

 We rarely hit the pause button, so starting a meditation practice is one of the kindest things you can do for your body and mind.
-Whether you are looking for stress relief or a deeper spiritual connection, our Insight meditation and mindfulness meditation Australia-wide online practice, KNDRD community and The Eco Retreat on the Surf Coast can offer you an opportunity for regular online practice and events.
+Whether you are looking for stress relief or a deeper spiritual connection, our Insight meditation and mindfulness meditation Australia-wide online practice community offers a monthly meditations and short Dharma talk throughout the year.
+We are also establishing The Eco Retreat on the Surf Coast, Victoria and will offer nature retreats and eco-dharma retreats in late 2026.

 To get started with a home-based mindfulness and insight meditation practice consider the following.